Mathieu subspaces of codimension less than n of Mat_n(K): Sketch of the proof of theorem

 More formally, let $B' \in \Mat_n(\{0,1\})$ be the binary matrix, which is $1$ on some spot, if and only if some element of $\Co$ has a rightmost nonzero entry at that spot.
 Then we will obtain that all entries $1$ of $B'$ are in $\rct(B')$.
 For that purpose, we apply a conjugation process on the space of constraints, but not on $\Co$ directly.
 In order to get the conjugation process in the way we want, we add the identity to $\Co$ by defining $\Co_n = \Co \oplus K I_n$, and apply the conjugation process on $\Co_n$.

 We can easily reason out $I_n$ afterwards, because $I_n$ is not affected by conjugations.
 Namely, if we define $B \in \Mat_n(\{0,1\})$ as the binary matrix, which is $1$ on some spot, if and only if some element of $\Co_n$ has a rightmost nonzero entry at that spot, then we will obtain that all entries $1$ of $B$ except $B_{nn} = 1$ are in $\rct(B)$.
 We have $B_{nn} = 1$ because $I_n \in \Co_n$.
-With that, we have the only difference with $B'$, so that $B' = B - e_n e_n\tp$.
+With that, we have the only difference with $B'$, so that $B' = B - e_n e_n\tp$, where $e_i$ is the $i$-th standard basis unit vector as a column vector.
 In theorem \ref{main3}, we prove that we can obtain several properties for $B$, which we discuss below.
 Under the conditions of theorem \ref{main1}, these properties imply that all entries $1$ of $B$ except $B_{nn}$ are in $\rct(B)$.

 Since we want the rightmost nonzero column of nonzero $C \in \Co$ to have some property, we define $\Co_k$ as the space of $C \in \Co_n$ for which the rightmost nonzero column has index at most $k$, where the index of the rightmost nonzero column of the zero matrix is $0$.
 So $\Co_0$ only contains the zero matrix, and $\Co_n$ is correctly defined into itself.
-Notice that $\Co_k$ is also the space spanned by the nonzero $C \in \Co_n$ for which the rightmost nonzero column has index $k$ exactly.
-So we can define $B \in \Mat_n(K)$ alternatively by $B_{ij} = 1$, if and only if $C_{ij} \ne 0$ for some $C \in \Co_j$.
-This is equivalent to that $v_i \ne 0$ for some column vector $v$ in the $j$-th column of $\Co_j$.
+Now we can define $B \in \Mat_n(K)$ alternatively by $B_{ik} = 1$, if and only if $C_{ik} \ne 0$ for some $C \in \Co_k$.
+This is equivalent to that $v_i \ne 0$ for some $v \in K^{\times n}$ which is $k$-th column of some matrix in $\Co_k$.

-So the $k$-th column of $\Co_k$, which is isomorphic to $\Co_k / \Co_{k-1}$, plays a crucial role.
-We will write the $k$-th column of $\Co_k$ as $\Co_k e_k$: the product of $\Co_k$ with the column vector $e_k$.
-But for each vector $v \in K^n$, we can form the space $\Co_k v$.
+So the subspace formed by the $k$-th columns of matrices in $\Co_k$, which is isomorphic to $\Co_k / \Co_{k-1}$, plays a crucial role.
+We will denote this subspace of $\Co_k$ as $\Co_k e_k$, where $e_k$ is the $k$-th standard basis unit vector.
+More generally, we define

 The dimension of $\Co_k v$ does not exceed $n$ and neither exceeds $\dim \Co_k$.
-When $K$ is infinite, we take for $d_k$ the maximum dimension that a space of the form $\Co_k v$ can have.
-In general, we first replace $K$ by an infinite extension fiend $L$ of $K$, which is done by taking the tensor product over $K$ of $L$ and $\Co_k$, and next take $v \in L^n$.
+If $K$ is infinite, then we take for $d_k$ the maximum dimension that a space of the form $\Co_k v$ can have.
+In general, we first replace $K$ by an infinite extension field $L$ of $K$, which is done by taking the tensor product over $K$ of $L$ and $\Co_k$, and next take $v \in L^{\times n}$.